Pool Routes In High Demand

 - It is much easier to convince a customer to switch pool service if the customer feels abandoned because their pool man is selling his or her pool route.

 - A professional business broker will avoid this scenario by first having the buyer sign and complete a buyer’s Non-Disclosure Agreement (NDA) before the buyer is told the actual name and identity of the pool route seller.

 - The NDA clearly states that the buyer may not contact the seller’s customers directly, nor in any way interfere with the seller’s business operations.

-- Additionally, the NDA qualifies the buyer by ensuring proper financial disclosures are made to determine if the buyer has the financial means to purchase the pool route.
+- Additionally, the business broker should qualify the buyer by ensuring proper financial disclosures are made showing that the buyer has the financial means to purchase the pool route.

 Pool Route Buyers Will Want to do ‘Ride-Along’ Prior to Closing

 Most buyers of pool routes will eventually want to do a ‘ride-along’ where the buyer and seller jointly service the customers’ pools for a few days or so.
 This is the best method for the buyer to ensure that the route actually exists and to determine the quality of the customers on the route.
 However, this is also the best way for the aforementioned unscrupulous buyer to try and ‘steal’ the customers since it gives them access and contact directly with the customers.

 Funds Must be Placed in Escrow Prior to ‘Ride-Along’

 Prior to a ride-along and prior to the route’s sensitive customer information being disclosed, the buyer must make a deposit by placing a negotiable amount of the purchase price into escrow.
 The purchase agreement specifies the terms of the escrow deposit, which is typically refundable (unless the buyer does not abide by the confidentiality provisions in the NDA).
 In reality, a buyer that is serious enough to place money in escrow toward the pool route purchase is far less likely to steal the pool routes’ customers or interfere with its business operations.